 Product Availability

-Fortunately, there are effective ways for small businesses to combat cart abandonment and increase their chances of closing the deal.
+Luckily, there are solutions available for small businesses to reduce cart abandonment and maximize the amount of opportunities they can make the sale.
 Here are some proven strategies:

 The Power of Transparency